latin-dict/latin-dict.github.io/_dictionaries/Blatt1997.md

 ## Download

 [Download][2] files compiled for dictionary shells or view [source files][1].
 Format Slob is recommended for GoldenDict, read [documentation][3] about other dictionary shells.

+Another version, in DSL (ABBYY Lingvo) format, can be found in the collection [БУМАКОПАНiЯ](http://dadako.narod.ru/paperpoe.htm).

 ## Exemplum